Kobe-deve/SC2/src/READ_ME.txt

 	Esc - Exit the game
 	Backspace - exit conversation with npc
 	M - (in dungeon) menu
+	H - (in debug mode for sprite version) open command prompt

 Event Handling:
 	Events are registered through the registerEvent function specifically with